Measuring Star Formation Histories from Asymptotic Giant Branch Stars I: A Demonstration in M31: Introduction

 \section{Introduction}

 Asymptotic giant branch (AGB) stars represent the final nuclear-fusing evolutionary phase for low and intermediate-mass ($0.5-8M_{\odot}$), intermediate-age ($\sim100$~Myr to $\sim14$ Gyr ago) stars.
-With peak spectral energy distributions at $\sim1.5\mu$m, they are among the brightest stars in the near-infrared (NIR; \citealt{Maraston06, Melborne2012, Melbourne2013}, and are known to exist in abundance in a wide variety of galaxies from low-metallicity dwarf galaxies to high-metallicity massive ellipticals (e.g., \citealt{Gallart96, dalcanton12a, rejkuba22, Anand24a, Anand24b, Hoyt2024, lee24}).
+With peak spectral energy distributions at $\sim1.5\mu$m, they are among the brightest stars in the near-infrared (NIR; \citealt{Maraston06, Melborne2012, Melbourne2013}), and are known to exist in abundance in a wide variety of galaxies from low-metallicity dwarf galaxies to high-metallicity massive ellipticals (e.g., \citealt{Gallart96, dalcanton12a, rejkuba22, Anand24a, Anand24b, Hoyt2024, lee24}).
 Furthermore, there exists a clear mapping between some of their observable properties (i.e., NIR colors and luminosities) and their ages \citep[e.g.,][]{gallart05}.

 However, despite being ubiquitous, observational challenges and the physical complexity of AGB star physics have resulted in them playing a limited role in star formation history (SFH) measurements from optical resolved star color-magnitude diagrams (CMDs) in favor of better understood phases of evolution (e.g., main sequence turnoff, sub-giant branch, red clump; \citealt{gallart05}).
 In terms of observations, in the optical it is challenging to cleanly differentiate between AGB and red giant branch (RGB) stars, which are far less sensitive to age, as RGB stars with different ages can occupy similar regions of the CMD.
 From a physics standpoint, accurately modeling the color and magnitudes of AGB stars on a galaxy's CMD requires a detailed understanding of complex processes in the interiors and atmospheres of AGB stars such as convection, overshooting, hot bottom burning, mass loss, dredge up, and pulsation \citep{gallart05, marigo17, pastorelli19, pastorelli20}.
-The comparatively simple physics for other age-sensitive populations (MSTO, SGB, RC) has made them the staple of accurate SFH modeling despite their less favorable observational properties, such as faintness and increased susceptibility to crowding (e.g., \citealt{gallart05}).
+The comparatively historically better-understood physics for other age-sensitive populations, like the main sequence turn-off (MSTO), subgiant branch (SGB), and red clump (RC), has made them the staple of accurate SFH modeling despite their less favorable observational properties, such as faintness and increased susceptibility to crowding (e.g., \citealt{gallart05}).